 You can still enjoy your TV with wireless headphones at the home theater without experiencing lag time between audio and video, but it will be less than ideal.
 However, if you are a severe gamer or streamer without disturbing, the latency of speakers is critical to a good experience.

 There are many ways that you can connect your headphones to the TV.
-Some wireless headphones will pair with a streaming device or TV, while others may use a unique connection that requires an additional adapter.
+Some wireless headphones for tv will pair with a streaming device or TV, while others may use a unique wireless connection that requires an additional adapter.

 The setup process is straightforward.
 Just follow the instructions for your particular device, and you should be up and running in no time at all!